devsecops/defcon-workshop/section-4/README.md

 ### Cleanup
 * `kubectl delete pods --all`
-* Delete the BQ tables
+* Delete the BQ datasets and tables

 -------------
 ### Sending a request from Kubebot for a target company